 When you apply for a China visa, residence permit or police certificate, you may be asked to provide some documents issued by authorities in the country of your nationality, such as passports, marriage certificates, diplomas, etc. Furthermore, you may be required to get these documents authenticated by a China Consulate.
-China consular authentication is placing a China Consulate’s official stamp (see a sample below) on a document so that the document can be accepted as authentic by local authorities in China.
+China consular authentication is placing a China Consulate’s official stamp (see a sample on the left) on a document so that the document can be accepted as authentic by local authorities in China.

-|STEP 1||A notary public notarizes the document that is to be authenticated by a China Consulate.||A notary public notarizes the document that is to be authenticated by a China Consulate.|
+|STEP 1||Notary public notarizes the document that is to be authenticated by a China consulate.||Same as the 4-STEP procedures.||National authority attests to the authenticity of the document.|

-|STEP 3||An authority at the national level, such as a department of foreign affairs, attests to the authenticity of the authority mentioned in STEP 2.||An authority at the national level, such as a department of foreign affairs, attests to the authenticity of the notary public mentioned in STEP 1.|
+|STEP 3||National authority in your country (not China), such as a department of foreign affairs, attests to the authenticity of the authority in STEP 2.||China consulate authenticates the signature and seal of the national authority in STEP 2.||N/A|

-|STEP 4||A China Consulate authenticates the signature and seal of the national authority mentioned in STEP 3.||A China Consulate authenticates the signature and seal of the national authority mentioned in STEP 3.|
+|STEP 4||China consulate authenticates the signature and seal of the national authority in STEP 3.||N/A||N/A|

 Find Instructions About the Procedures in Your Country

-It’s always easy to find a notary public (STEP 1) and locate a China Consulate/Embassy.
+It’s always easy to find a notary public (STEP 1) and locate a China consulate/Embassy.
 What difficulty is figuring out the appropriate authorities in STEP 2&3, as they are different from one country to another and from one state/province to another.

-Another place to look for instructions is the official website of the China Consulate where you will apply for consular authentication.
-If you could not find any instruction on their website, consider contacting the Consulate on the telephone or visiting in person.
+Another place to look for instructions is the official website of the China consulate where you will apply for consular authentication.
+If you could not find any instruction on their website, consider contacting the consulate on the telephone or visiting in person.

 Please leave a comment or contact us by other methods if you find any error or inaccuracy about this article.